-The pain recurs almost every time you try to walk that distance, but will go away in under a minute if you stop walking and take a rest.
-Then you can walk again, for about the same distance.
-It does not happen if you are just sitting or standing.
+Typically, the pain recurs almost every time you try to walk that distance.
+The pain generally goes away in less than a minute if you stop walking and take a rest, but it will return every time you walk about the same distance.
+There is usually no pain if you are just sitting or standing.

-There are of course many factors that may cause leg pain (including back problems or arthritis).
-If the pain affects the quality of your daily life and limits your activity, it is important to get checked out by your primary care doctor and request referral to a vascular surgeon.
+There are of course many factors that may cause leg pain, including back problems, nerve problems, or arthritis.
+But if the pain affects the quality of your daily life and limits your activity, it is very important to get checked out by your primary care doctor and request referral to a vascular surgeon.
 A non-invasive vascular ultrasound can easily rule in or out the presence of an arterial issue.

 For more information about pain while walking and PAD, see our blog articles: